Thinking About Homeschooling? 10 Honest Questions to Help You Decide

 Mother and son completing homeschool work.

-Homeschool books curriculum for junior high student
+Should I homeschool?Homeschool books curriculum for junior high student

 5. Where do you get your curriculum?

 If you want, you can choose to use the exact same curricula that your children have been using in public school.
 Your child’s teacher from last year would probably be happy to tell you what they used.
-However, some teachers, even in public school, create their own and do not use district adopted materials.
-Choice of materials is often left up to the teacher individually.
-For myself, when I taught public school, I rarely if ever used the state adoptions.

 Highschool boy doing homeschool work

-Some states require certain subjects be taught, some have attendance rules, others require testing, or oversight by a local teacher or district.
 Many states require that a parent give notice of withdrawal of the child from the public school system.
 Before you make the decision to homeschool, make sure you investigate what is required in your state.

-If you are planning to re-enroll your children in public school after homeschooling temporarily, you can ask the local district if there is any documentation needed, but legally it is not required in lower grades.
 High school students will need grades as part of their high school transcript.
 The Homeschool Legal Defense Association offers several useful articles about grading before the high school years.

 Homeschool textbooks for primary student

-8. How much does it cost to homeschool?
+8. How much does homeschooling cost?

-This answer can vary greatly as well!
-Just like buying a car, you can buy used & budget-friendly or spend a fortune on a high-end model.
-In general, you can plan on several hundred dollars per child per year.
+In general, you can plan on homeschooling costing several hundred dollars per child per year.
 If you join a homeschool co-op, they can range from free to in the thousands per child per year.
+Of course, you do not have to join a co-op – they come with their own benefits and disadvantages as well.

 • A desk or table (or the kitchen table!)